 Gold Miners Exchange Traded Fund January $20.00 Call @$4.00 or less

 Risk Rating: 2.5 (1 = lowest 5 = highest)

-GDX traded between $12 and $32 in the last year of trade.
-This price pullback puts the reward to risk in favor of the bulls at the halfway mark of the last 52 weeks.
-Look for the upside price gap to get closed and GDX to return to the $26 to $28 September sideways range
+GDX has traded mostly between $20 and $25 in the last year plus of trade.
+This price pullback puts the reward to risk in favor of the bulls after breakout above the $22.50 halfway mark.

-A modest move just back to the $28 level from the end of September would see nearly a 100% gain using the right limited risk option.
+The measured move target at $30 would produce a 100% gain using the right limited risk option.
 This proposed play also has lower investment cost and less dollar risk than buying the GDX ETF shares outright.

 SIMPLE STOCK SUBSTITUTION STRATEGY

 A stock substitution strategy using options ties up less capital and has absolutely limited risk to the premium paid.